Raleigh Police Department: Rank structure

-Officers that become Officer First Class, Master Officer, and Senior Officer wear patches on each arm similar to Sergeants.
+Officers that become Officer First Class, Master Officer, and Senior Officer wear tab patches on each arm under the standard shoulder patch, similar to how Sergeant chevrons are worn.
+The tab patches say “Officer First Class”, etc.

 Vehicles

 All marked Raleigh Police Department vehicles are a distinct blue and white, though unmarked vehicles are also used.
-The standard patrol vehicle is the Ford Crown Victoria Police Interceptor, while many officers within Special Operations units utilize the Chevrolet Tahoes, upfitted for police work.
+The standard patrol vehicle is the Ford Explorer Police Interceptor Utility, while many officers within Special Operations units utilize the Chevrolet Tahoes, upfitted for police work.
 The Departments Motor Unit utilizes BMW R1200RT-P motorcycles for traffic enforcement.
-Several other vehicles, including bicycles, ATV's, Segways, horses, and others are also fielded by the department.
+Several other vehicles utilized include; bicycles, ATV's, Segways, horses, among others.
 The Raleigh Police Department does not currently have aviation or marine units.
 Most marked vehicles are outfitted with some or all of the latest in police technology such as Mobile Computer Terminals (MCTs) with internet connectivity, LoJack receivers, Digital Video Recording, 800 MHz radios, GPS, and other technologies.

 Equipment

 The Patrol Officers standard duty belt includes: